AceCentre/ResearchInnovationGp/ace-n-docs/roadmap/README.md

 #### Phase 3: Rolling Up Our Sleeves

-**Objective**: To start the real work of ACE-N, from regular meetings to specific projects.
+**Objective**: To start the real work of ATUN, from regular meetings to specific projects.

 * [ ] **Hold Regular Meetings**: Keep the conversation going through scheduled get-togethers.
   * [ ] Set Dates for physical